cristiancastano852/placetogrow/README.md

     ```

 4. **Generate API Key**

    To generate an API key, run the following command:
    ```bash
     php artisan key:generate
    ```
-5.
-6.
+6. **Link Storage Directory**

+   To create a symbolic link from `public/storage` to `storage/app/public`, run the following command:
+    ```bash
+    php artisan storage:link
+    ```
+7. **Run Migrations and Seed the Database**

+    To run the database migrations and seed the database with initial data, use the following command:
+    ```bash
+    php artisan migrate --seed
+    ```
+8.
 ---
 ## Instalación en Docker